Skip to footer content

 workbook.SaveAs("parsed_data.xlsx");

-- Automatic Quote Handling: Fields like "Johnson, Mark" maintain their integrity despite containing commas in the CSV data.
+• Automatic quote handling: Fields like "Johnson, Mark" maintain their integrity despite containing commas inside the CSV data.

-- Type Conversion: Typed accessors such as StringValue and DecimalValue simplify access to individual values in the data structure.
+• Type conversion: Typed accessors such as StringValue and DecimalValue simplify access to individual values without manual parsing.

-- Excel Export: Seamlessly convert CSV to Excel format for enhanced functionality
+• Excel export: You can convert CSV to Excel format directly in the same workflow for enhanced functionality and sharing.

-// Custom delimiter support for CSV parsing in C#
+// Custom delimiter support -- semicolon-delimited files common in European locales

 fileFormat: ExcelFileFormat.XLSX,

-// Handle different encodings when reading CSV files
+// Handle UTF-8 encoding for international CSV files

 fileFormat: ExcelFileFormat.XLSX,